 SETO funds innovative cooperative research and development projects that drive down the cost of solar electricity and improve the performance of solar technologies that enhance grid reliability and security.
 These research projects can be found on our Solar Projects Map and reports resulting from our research can be found on the Office of Science and Technical Information (OSTI) website.

 Starting in 2018, the office has issued a single office-wide FOA each year, which integrates the funding opportunities of each sub-program into one document.
-Prior to that, each of the subprograms issues funding opportunity announcements (FOA) developed through a collaborative process that work to achieve the office's goals.
+Prior to that, each of the subprograms issued more specific funding opportunity announcements (FOA).
+All FOAs developed through a collaborative process that work to achieve the office's goals.
 Adhering to an open, highly competitive solicitation process, these funding opportunities encourage collaborative partnerships among industries; universities; national laboratories; federal, state, and local governments; and nongovernment organizations.
 View the office’s open funding opportunities.

 With nearly 300 projects, SETO helps to drive costs down and spur the solar energy innovation pipeline.
 Our success stories help to show the specific, measurable results from these projects.
 From solar cell technology breakthroughs to the software platforms and unlikely partnerships that are helping to reduce costs, these stories highlight the work behind solar's historic progress.